-(1) The transition plan must include:
+(+4) The transition plan must include:

-- (A) Measurable transition objectives and criteria, including baseline measures; - (B) Projected service and support needs; and, - (C) Projected timeline for transition. - (2) The transition plan may also include: - (A) A plan for cross-training needs; and/or - (B) A plan for Intensive Transition Services.
+(A) Measurable transition objectives and criteria, including baseline measures;

+(B) Projected service and support needs; and,

+(C) Projected timeline for transition.

+(25) The transition plan may also include:

+(A) A plan for cross-training needs; and/or

+(B) A plan for Intensive Transition Services.

+(b) The Individual Behavior Supports Team must review the transition plan at least monthly.

-(b) At the time of discharge, the licensee shall provide a written summary of the consumer's current developmental, behavioral, socialization, health, and nutritional status, a current Functional Behavior Assessment and an Individual Behavior Supports Plan, must be provided to the next placement.
+(bc) At the time of discharge, the administrator shall provide the following items to the consumer's next placement: a written summary of the consumer's current developmental, behavioral, socialization, health, and nutritional status; a current Functional Behavior Assessment; and an Individual Behavior Supports Plan, must be provided to the next placement.